 Mitigation Measure 4: Should cultural resources be encountered during site work, all work shall immediately be halted in the area of discovery and the applicant shall immediately notify the Community Development Director of the discovery.
 The applicant shall be required to retain the services of a qualified archeologist for the purpose of recording, protecting, or curating the discovery as appropriate.
 The cost of the qualified archaeologist and of any recording, protecting, or curating shall be borne solely by the applicant.
 The archaeologist shall be required to submit to the Community Development Director for review and approval a report of the findings and methods of curation or protection of the resources.
-No further site work within the area of discovery shall be allowed until the preceding has occurred.
-Disposition of Native American remains shall comply with CEQA Guidelines Section 15064.5(e).
+No further site work within the area of d.
+Create environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly.